 Learn how to draw a great looking Chucky with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Chucky drawing.

 This tutorial is going to cover how to draw the spooky character Chucky (from the movie Child's Play) in a cartoon style.